cscart/docs/en/developer_guide/api/entities/product_variations.rst

 Creating/Updating Products
 ==========================

-The logics of creation/updating products in a variation group is inherited from Products.
-The Product Variations add-on considers the following fields when creating/updating products:
+The logics of creation/updating products in a variation group is inherited from :doc:`Products </developer_guide/api/entities/products>`.
+The :doc:`Product Variations </user_guide/addons/product_variations/index>` add-on considers the following fields when creating/updating products:

 * ``variation_feature_values``—list of the product feature values in the ``feature_id: variant_id`` format.
 Allows you to change the values of those features that were used to create variation groups.